 Statewide assessments (ACCESS/Alternate ACCESS and MCA/MTAS) are required by both federal and state statute.
-As explained in a recent letter from Secretary of Education Betsy DeVos to Chief State School Officers (including MDE) regarding statewide assessments, the U.S. Department of Education does not anticipate granting waivers to states this year, as they did in the 2019-20 school year.
+As explained in a recent letter from former Secretary of Education Betsy DeVos to Chief State School Officers (including MDE) regarding statewide assessments, the U.S. Department of Education does not anticipate granting waivers to states this year, as they did in the 2019-20 school year.

-[UPDATED 11/20/20]: Regardless of the learning mode of a district or an individual student, districts should prepare and plan to administer all required statewide assessments for the 2020-21 school year.
-For ACCESS, Alternate ACCESS, MTAS, and many MCA accommodations, the assessments must be administered with the student and the test monitor in the same location.
-For MCA, including some accommodations, the assessments can be administered with the student and the Test Administrator in the same location or in different locations.
-Administration and reporting details are being finalized and will be provided during the District Assessment Coordinators (DAC) Test Administration Training and the weekly Assessment Update.
+Regardless of the learning mode of a district or an individual student, districts should prepare and plan to administer all required statewide assessments for the 2020-21 school year.
+All statewide assessments (ACCESS, Alternate ACCESS, MTAS, and MCA) must be administered with the student and the test monitor in the same location.

-This fall, MDE is conducting action research to accommodate statewide assessments administered remotely in school years beyond 2020-21.
+In fall 2020, MDE began conducting action research to accommodate statewide assessments administered remotely in school years beyond 2020-21.
 The results will be shared as they are available.